DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/assembly.rst

   For an Uno, Nano, or other microcontroller, please see :doc:`Using a different microcontroller </reference/hardware/microcontroller-boards>`.

   If you wish to use a different motor controller (for example to have more current to operate more trains and accessories), see :doc:`Motor Controllers </reference/hardware/motor-boards>`

-For this install, you'll need the items listed on the :doc:`Getting Started <index>` page, plus:

-* some hookup wire to connect your tracks |BR| (18 to 16 AWG twisted pair recommended)
-* A 2.5mm x 5.5mm Female DC Plug to Screw Terminal (optional, but recommended)

 .. figure:: /_static/images/basic_setup_lg.jpg
    :alt: Command Station Setup